Snowstorm hits Ottawa

 Environment Canada has issued a special weather statement for Ottawa and eastern Ontario.

 An Alberta Clipper moving across the region is expected to bring 15 to 20 cm of snow by tonight.
-The snow will slowly taper off to flurries tonight.
-Environment Canada says the Belleville-Napanee will receive 15 cm of snow by this afternoon.
+The snow will slowly taper off to flurries Wednesday morning.
+Environment Canada says the Belleville-Napanee region will receive 15 cm of snow later this afternoon.

-As the snow started to fall Monday night, road conditions quickly deteriorated.
+As the snow began Monday night, road conditions quickly deteriorated.
 The City of Ottawa has deployed its fleet of snowplows and sanders to clear the roads for the commute.

 Central area roads manager Bryden Denyes says the city will “be out maintaining winter cycling networks and sidewalks.
 But, we can’t be everywhere at once.”